Our School Curriculum

 Our Curriculum has been created around 3 key aims:

-- Breadth of study – a range of studies across the National Curriculum, giving children a wide and varied general knowledge as well as developing key skills in the core areas of maths and English.
+- Breadth of study – a range of studies across the National Curriculum, giving children a wide and varied general knowledge alongside developing key skills in the core areas of Reading, Writing and Maths.

-- Depth of study – conceptual knowledge, skills and understanding developed in subject areas.
+- Depth of study – conceptual knowledge, disciplinary skills and meaningful links made throughout their learning in school.

-- Cultural Capital – experiences and opportunities to learn about the wider world beyond the curriculum.
+- Cultural Capital – experiences and opportunities to learn about the wider world in order to grow the next generation of British citizens.

 Our Approach